Hippie Hippie Shake: Production

 Following William Nicholson's involvement with the script, principal photography began on 17 September 2007.
 Writer Richard Neville acknowledged the long development history of the film, but considered the film appropriate for the contemporary state of affairs: "Given that the world is at war, it couldn't be better timing to highlight the crazy, fun and political times of the 1960s...
 I think the timing is pretty terrific.
 Enough time has gone by to perhaps look at that era in a new perspective and help us reflect on what's going on today," Neville said.

 Parts of the film were shot in the Hampstead district of London, and a house in South Hill Park was used as the exterior of Greer's home.
 Until his death, South Hill Park was the home of Anthony Minghella, the film director and father of Max Minghella.
 All Saint's Road was also used as a substitute for King's Road.

+Some outdoor scenes were shot at Silent Pool in Surrey.